Skip to main content

 updateConfig

-And to update it use the updateConfig command.
-The content of the configChange depends on the bridge, you are trying to configure and is explained in detail in the specific bridge explanation below the Bridges Section.
-In the examole below, the Azure Eventhub Bridge in configured.
+In order to update a bridge's configuration use the updateConfig command.
+The content of the configChange field depends on the bridge, you are trying to configure and is explained in detail in the specific bridge documentation Bridges Section.
+The following example presents a MQTT message payload that updates the config of the Azure EventHubs Bridge:

 {